Noxcrew/modpack-installer/README.md

 <p align="center">Originally made by <a href="https://twitter.com/cubxity">@cubxity</a> and <a href="https://twitter.com/vini2003_dev">@vini2003_dev</a>.</p>

+## Deprecation Notice
+Due to a change in Chromium this installer is no longer functional and will no longer receive updates.
+All Chromium based browsers now block making edits to user directories so the site can no longer access the `.minecraft` folder.
+This project has been superseded by [Launchy](https://github.com/Noxcrew/launchy) which is our new approach to shipping modpacks.

 ## Usage

 You can try it out for yourself using our [publicly-available profile](https://modpack-installer.vercel.app/install/6c76b98d1fe1a8d56ddf89dab61c35aff0b4cc4bc914075479f24a87e5604246).